BrendanTWhite/Footlight/readme.md

 Or possibly just copy the [DragronFrame plugin](https://open-fixture-library.org/about/plugins/dragonframe), which is the same thing but from a little while ago, and use that.

+Or heck, maybe don't bother, and just use the [GDTF format](https://gdtf-share.com) natively.

 ## File Format

 Just do the same as QLC+ maybe?